-The trail in the video is managed by BC Parks.
+BC Parks manages the trail in the video.
 The trails in the provincial park are free to use.
-The trails within the ski resort require a pass for which there is a charge.
+The trails within the ski resort, however, require a pass for which there is a charge.
 Both types of trails are beautiful!

 TIP #1: If you’ve never been snowshoeing before, you should try it.
 It’s lots of fun, and the winter scenery can be magical.
 It can also be great exercise.

 TIP #2: Especially on sunny days, don’t forget to wear sunscreen!
 It might be winter, but the sun can still be strong, and doubly so when it reflects up off the snow.